All Episodes

 But in Maricopa County, we don't follow the laws that are passed by the state legislature.

-How many votes from today are you still you still have to count?
+How many votes from today are you still have to count?

 We have to count all of those that were brought in from election day.